vinfreecs/genga/docs/SmallBodies.rst

 | All events of rotation reset or fragmentation are reported in the Fragments file :ref:`FragmentsFile`.

-| Sinze the fragmentaion routine creates additional debris particles, the initial memory arrays need to be increased to
+| Sinze the fragmentaion routine creates additional debris particles, the initial memory arrays need to be increased,
-  be able to store these additional particles.
-That can be done with the :literal:`nFragments`: option in the :ref:`param.dat<ParamFile>` file
+to be able to store these additional particles.
+That can be done with the :literal:`nFragments`: option in the :ref:`param.dat<ParamFile>` file.

 The following parameters are relevant for the small body collision model  and can be set in the :ref:`param.dat<ParamFile>` file: